BugMeNot: Opting out

-Wikipedia logins are in the database under wikipedia.net because wikipedia.com and wikipedia.org have been banned under the first criterion.
+These blocks can be bypassed by sharing logins under a similar domain name, where the logins understood by users to be logins for the blocked domain name.
+For example, Wikipedia logins are in the database under wikipedia.com because wikipedia.org has been banned under the first criterion.

 Temporary shutdown and return

 Nearly a year after it was created, BugMeNot was shut down temporarily by its service provider (at that time), HostGator.
 The site's creator claimed BugMeNot's host was pressured by websites to shut them down, though Hostgator claimed that the BugMeNot site was repeatedly crashing their servers.

 The BugMeNot domain was transferred briefly to another hosting company, dissidenthosting.com, but before the site was set up, it began to redirect visitors to web pages belonging to racist groups, without the knowledge or consent of the site's owner.
 BugMeNot moved again, to NearlyFreeSpeech.NET.
 BugMeNot's move to this provider, which also hosts a number of highly controversial sites, prompted BugMeNot's creator to say, "Personally, I don't care if I'm sharing a server with neo-Nazis.
 I might not agree with what they have to say, but the whole thing about freedom of speech is that people are free to speak."

 Shortly after BugMeNot returned, reports surfaced that some news sites had begun to attempt to block accounts posted on BugMeNot, though the extent and effectiveness of such efforts, as well as compliance with BugMeNot's Terms of Use, are not known.